giellalt/lang-moh/moh.md

 * examples:*
 * * *
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/phonology.twolc)</small>Verbal suffixes

+special Lexicon for Red verbs taking on Blue prefixes in PerfectiveAspect

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/kawe-verb-suff.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/affixes/kawe-verb-suff.lexc)</small>Verbal prefixes

+this is a verb with the dualistic te-prefix this is a verb with the quantitative ni-prefix

+Punctual Past for te-verbs: wa + te + pron + verb

+* * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/phonology.twolc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/kawe-verb-pref.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/affixes/kawe-verb-pref.lexc)</small>Verb inflection

 red prefixes